Dr. Andrey Bakulin

 Integration of fluid flow modeling into interpretation of time-lapse seismic response (key paper)

 · Created a concept and implemented a prototype for 4D closing the loop: computing synthetic 4D seismic from the Eclipse fluid-flow model.
-Successfully tested approach on data from Foinaven field
+Successfully tested the approach on data from the Foinaven field

 Visiting Scientist